Wireless Remote Monitoring for Rail Cars

 There are nearly 1.5 million railroad cars in the United States alone, and railroad companies would prefer to know the location and current status of every single one of them.
 Are the hatches open or closed?
 Are the handbrakes on or off?
 Are wheel bearings overheating and calling for preventative maintenance?
-Are the internal temperatures appropriate for the onboard cargos?
+Are the internal temperatures appropriate for the on-board cargo?

 Just a few decades ago, railroads could only answer these questions by having train crews and yard clerks physically inspect the trains.
 So it’s no surprise that railroads have been eager to adopt helpful technologies when they became available.
 Tracking car locations became easier with arrival of automatic equipment identification (AEI) systems, which use wayside scanners to read transponders mounted on passing rail cars.
 Preventative maintenance was improved with the additional of wayside scanners that measure wheel temperatures and broadcast alerts when a high heat conditions are detected.